Alfresco/acs-packaging/docs/transform-services.md

 The Transform Service performs transformations for Alfresco Content Service in remote docker containers providing greater scalability.
-Requests to the Transform Service are place on a queue and processed asynchronous.
+Requests to the Transform Service are placed on a queue and processed asynchronously.
 Security is also improved by better isolation.

-The initially version of the Transform Service provides a limited number of transformations so transformation still need to be performed locally by the Alfresco Content Service as took place in previous versions.
+The initial version of the Transform Service provides a limited number of transformations so transformation still need to be performed locally by the Alfresco Content Service as took place in previous versions.